The Prodigy

 System Overview

 The Prodigy is a compact, high-performance ultrasound system optimized for a variety of ultrasound engineering research applications.
-There are 2 available configurations within the Prodigy architecture; one with 128 channels and the other with 256 channels, both transmit and receive.
-Connectors can be freely switched using multiplexers so the maximum supported transducer channel is up to 512.
+There are 2 available configurations within the Prodigy architecture: one with 256 transmit/receive channels that supports multiplexing up to 512 transducer channels, and the other one with 128 transmit/receive channels

 The Prodigy supports many ready-for-use image modes including basic modes: